Products of Infinite Countable Groups Have Fixed Price One: Introduction

-Another open problem, which we resolve here, is whether the product of any pair of infinite countable groups has fixed price 1 \cite{Ga00cost}.
-Affirmative answers or partial results have been presented in various special cases.
-In particular, the claim holds if one of the groups is amenable, or contains an element with infinite order, or contains arbitrarily large finite subgroups, or contains an infinite subgroup which has fixed price 1 (see \cite{Ga24}).
-In this paper, we first resolve this problem in the general finitely generated case:
+It is also proved in~\cite{Ga00cost} that the direct product of any pair of infinite countable groups has cost 1 (see \Cref{intro:motivation} below).
+The fixed price problem for such products was still open until now, despite being an active problem in the field.\footnote{See e.g., the list of problems of the 2011 AIM workshop \textit{$l^2$ invariants and their relatives for finitely generated groups}, available at \hyperlink{http://aimpl.org/l2invariantsgroups/2}{http://aimpl.org/l2invariantsgroups/2}.} It has been proved in the special cases where one of the groups is amenable, or contains an element with infinite order, or contains arbitrarily large finite subgroups, or contains an infinite subgroup which has fixed price 1 (see \cite{Ga00cost,Ga24}), but the general case is much more difficult.
+The recent papers~\cite{AbMe22,FMW,Me23} use novel methods and prove the claim for further classes of products of groups.
+We will briefly explain these works in this section and study their connections with the present work.

-\begin{theorem} The product of any two infinite finitely generated groups has fixed price one. \end{theorem}

-Gaboriau pointed out\footnote{Personal communication.} that this result can be easily extended to products of general countable groups using already existing results:
+In this paper, we fully resolve the fixed price problem for direct products of countable infinite groups:

 \begin{theorem} The product of any two infinite countable groups has fixed price one. \end{theorem}